harleycalvert/nvims/docs/DATABASE.md

 #### `enrollment_credit_claims`

+RPL and credit transfer grants within a program enrolment.
+Each row grants credit for one subject within the enrolment, recording the claim type (RPL or Credit Transfer), grant date, nominal hours deducted, tuition fee adjustment, and evidence document reference.
+The unique constraint prevents duplicate claims for the same subject within the same enrolment.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |